ur-whitelab/hoomd-tf/paper.md

 There are other applications focusing on ML in molecular modeling, such as [DeepChem](https://www.deepchem.io/) and `@Aspuru-GuzikMaterialsDiscovery2015`, which are largely concerned with property prediction and representation.
 There are also similar works to HOOMD-TF called [OpenMM-NN](https://github.com/openmm/openmm-nn) `@EastmanOpenMMNN2018`, which allows the use of pre-trained TensorFlow models in [OpenMM](http://openmm.org/) `@PandeOpenMM2013`, and TorchANI `@GaoTorchANI2020`, which uses PyTorch `@PyTorch` for similar purposes.
-In contrast, this work fills the niche of online model training, while also allowing pre-trained model imports in MD simulation, coarse-grained force-field learning, collective variable calculation and manipulation, and force-field biasing.
+In contrast, HOOMD-TF fills the niche of online model training, while also allowing pre-trained model imports in MD simulation, coarse-grained force-field learning, collective variable calculation and manipulation, and force-field biasing.

 # Summary